Tubifex: Live food

 Tubifex worms are often used as a live food for fish, especially tropical fish and certain other freshwater species.
 They have been a popular food for the aquarium trade almost since its inception, and gathering them from open sewers for this purpose was quite common until recently.
 Most are now commercially obtained from the effluent of fish hatcheries, or from professional worm farms.

 Using these worms as a live food has come with certain problems over the years.
 When harvested from sewers, open bodies of water, and even from hatcheries, they may be infected with various diseases.
 This risk can be partially solved by keeping the worms under brisk running water until they have voided the contents of their digestive systems.
 However, the worms can still be vectors for whirling disease, which can affect salmonids.
 Additionally, they are very difficult for some fish to obtain in the wild, so certain fish, such as Rift Valley cichlids, will obsessively consume them until they make themselves sick.
 Additionally, while the worms have good-quality proteins, they also are very fattening, and are poor in certain important amino acids.
 Fish fed on them can grow rapidly, but may be less healthy and colorful than fish with more balanced diets.
 Lastly, in poorly cleaned aquaria, Tubifex can become established as a pest species, covering the bottom of the aquarium in a thick carpet which may be considered unsightly.

 Tubifex in sewers

 In 2009, a large blobby mass made of colonies of Tubifex was found to be living in the sewers of Raleigh, North Carolina.
 Revealed by a snake camera inspection of sewer piping under the Cameron Village shopping center, videos of the "creature" went viral on YouTube in 2009 under the name "Carolina poop monster".

+In 2013, an episode of the American television series Bar Rescue titled "Empty Bottles Full Cans" featured host Jon Taffer investigating the MT Bottle Bar in Tennessee, which had what the owners both claimed was a "natural spring" in the basement.
+The water there was in fact a natural underground spring without proper sewage pumping to filter it out from the basement and keep it from going stagnant; as a result, the water had turned to a black sludge-like consistency, and the episode featured multiple shock scenes where the camera focuses in on a large colony of Tubifex worms living there.
+The scene was later uploaded to YouTube under the title "Bar Rescue "Its natural spring water!"
+(MT Bottle)".
+Later in the episode, Taffer paid for a sewage system to irrigate and remove the excess water from the basement.